VETER1309/threshold_signature_api/js/MusigDemo/README.md

 # Overview

-This is the js version of musig and musig2 api.
+This is the js version of musig api.
 Mainly to facilitate the construction of the js version threshold signature wallet.

 # Dependencies